INTRODUCTION TO BELGRADE

 But first things first!

 I am from Belgrade, I was born and lived there until I was nearly 25.
-Then, I moved to London in 1990, right after I had graduated at the University of Economics.
+I moved to London in 1990, right after I had graduated at the University of Economics.
 Belgrade was a very cosmopolitan place in the 80s.
-It was a decade when I became old enough to take maximum advantage of my life in a big city.
-I used to go to the theatre and to concerts and I generally had a busy social life.
+It was a decade when I became old enough to take the maximum advantage of my life in a big city.
+I used to go to the theatre and concerts and I generally had a busy social life.
 Additionally, I frequented iconic night clubs and mixed with some very sophisticated people.
 I lived in the city and with the city and I knew its every corner.

 SHORT HISTORY OF BELGRADE